Maurine Neuberger

 Maurine Neuberger-Solomon, best known as Maurine Neuberger (née Brown; January 9, 1907 – February 22, 2000) was an American politician who served as a United States senator for the State of Oregon from November 1960 to January 1967.
-She was the fourth woman elected to the United States Senate and the tenth woman to serve in the body.
-She and her husband, Richard L. Neuberger, are regarded as the Senate's first husband-and-wife legislative team.
+She was the sixth woman elected to the United States Senate and the tenth woman to serve in the body.
+She and her husband, Richard L. Neuberger, are regarded as the U.S. Senate's first husband-and-wife legislative team.
 To date, she is the only woman elected to the U.S. Senate from Oregon.

 Early life

 Neuberger was born in Cloverdale, Tillamook County, Oregon.
-She attended public schools, the Oregon College of Education at Monmouth from 1922 to 1924, graduated from the University of Oregon in 1929 with a Bachelor of Arts.
+She attended public schools, the Oregon College of Education at Monmouth, Oregon from 1922 to 1924, and graduated from the University of Oregon in 1929 with a Bachelor of Arts.
 She was an alumna of the Delta Zeta sorority.
 She was selected to Mortar Board National College Senior Honor Society in her junior year.
 She then undertook graduate study at the University of California at Los Angeles from 1936 to 1937.
 Brown was a teacher in Oregon public schools between 1932 and 1944; in 1937, while teaching in a Portland high school, she met Richard L. Neuberger.
 The couple married in 1945, after Neuberger completed his service in World War II.